zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

     ![](images/400/image062.3.png)

-- The modified alphaOffice.js file shoudl appear as follows
+- The modified alphaOffice.js file should appear as follows

     ![](images/400/image062.png)